 Watch the video

 CP sponsors three classes every year for CP employees, contractors and first responders at the Security and Emergency Response Training Center in Pueblo, Colorado.
-This state-of-the-art facility offers the best hands-on training in the world and teaches students how to effectively respond to incidents including:
+This state-of-the-art facility offers world-class training, and teaches students how to effectively respond to incidents including:

 Watch the video

 CP's training rail car, CP911, is a DOT111 general service car that has been converted into a training tank car for First Responders.
 It allows responders to see firsthand what they may encounter in the unlikely event of a derailment or Non Accidental Release (NAR).
-CP HazMat Officers will use CP911 to train responders on the construction, identifiable markings, valves, and general operations of a tank car.
+CP Hazardous Materials & Emergency Response Officers use the CP911 to train responders on the construction, identifiable markings, valves, and general operations of a tank car.

-CP911 will also complement existing training activities.
-We can bring First Responders into rail yards and conduct larger training events using the CP911 tank car to replicate Dangerous Goods incident response.
+CP911 also complements other parallel training activities and exercises.
+In larger scale exercises, first responders are brought into rail yards and use the CP911 tank car to replicate Dangerous Goods incident response.

 CP911 is one more resource available to the communities through which we operate in our ongoing commitment to safety.

 Training Trailers are specially designed for the outdoor classroom.
-CP's HazMat Officers bring these trailers to local fire departments to showcase the many different apparatuses they may encounter in the field.
+CP's Hazardous Materials & Emergency Response Officers bring these trailers to local fire departments to showcase the many different apparatuses they may encounter in the field.

-The Training Trailer is equipped with a variety of different valves, housings and other general service and pressure tank car appliances that a first responder will encounter when dealing with these kinds of rail cars.
+Training Trailers are equipped with a variety of different valves, housings and other general service and pressure tank car appliances that a first responder will encounter when dealing with various models of rail cars.
 This allows local departments to apply midland capping kits as well a "C" kits for real world training.

 CP built this one-of-a-kind specialized training prop to bring mobile locomotive rescue training to fire departments.